Is Your Business On Target?

 The income tax credit may be applied against the approved company’s Arkansas income tax liability.
 The sales and use tax credit may be applied against the company’s state sales and use tax liability as reported on its monthly sales and use tax report in the calendar year following the calendar year of expenditure.
 Any unused credit may be carried forward for a period not to exceed nine tax years after the tax year in which it was first earned.

-Qualified research expenditures include in-house expenses for taxable wages paid and supplies used in the conduct of qualified research.
+Qualified research expenditures include in-house expenses for taxable wages paid and usual fringe benefits specific to research activities of employees of the business.
 Qualified research must satisfy all of the following tests in order to qualify:

 • The activity must be undertaken for the purpose of discovering information which is technological in nature;

 • The application of technological information must be intended to be useful in the new or improved business component; and

 • Substantially all of the activities related to the research effort must constitute elements of a process of experimentation relating to a new or improved function, performance, reliability or quality.

 Income tax credit for research and development earned by targeted businesses may be sold.
 The business must make an application to AEDC for the sale of credits earned under this section.
 Upon application and approval by AEDC, the business may sell earned income tax credits.